 East of Ajijic

 At the east entrance to Ajijic is La Floresta, an upscale, tree-lined residential neighborhood that runs both north and south of the main Carretera.
-A very desirable place to own a home, the neighborhood is conveniently located walking distance to everything Ajijic offers, with a good homeowner’s association providing security patrol and other fine services.
+A very desirable place to own a home, the neighborhood is conveniently located walking-distance to everything Ajijic offers, with a good homeowner’s association providing security patrol and other fine services.

-The area features stately homes in many different architectural styles and price points, and many fine restaurants all within easy walking distance.
+The area features stately homes in many different architectural styles and price points, and many fine restaurants all within easy walking-distance.
 The stately Hotel Real de Chapala is set along the lake with lovely poolside dining.
-You’ll also find the Lake Chapala Municipal Auditorium – a cultural center with 465 seats, a stage large enough for an 80-piece symphony orchestra and excellent acoustics which plays host to an annual chamber music festival and numerous other performances throughout the year.
+You’ll also find the Lake Chapala Municipal Auditorium – a cultural center with 465 seats, a stage large enough for an 80-piece symphony orchestra and excellent acoustics, which plays host to an annual chamber music festival and numerous other performances throughout the year.

 San Antonio Tlayacapan

-Just east of Ajijic and La Floresta is the quiet residential village of San Antonio Tlayacapan, right out of a storybook with its church, town square and cobblestone streets offering a true Mexican village living experience.
+Just East of Ajijic and La Floresta is the quiet residential village of San Antonio Tlayacapan, right out of a storybook with its church, town square and cobblestone streets offering a true Mexican village living experience.
 The neighborhood houses an increasing number of fine restaurants catering to its growing expat community, an upscale food market with many imported goods, shops, furniture stores, a high end butcher, the Lakeside Little Theater where productions in English are presented throughout the year, and a terrific music venue nightclub with frequent live performances in many different genres.
 Next to the Centro Laguna Shopping Center is a private gated community named El Parquet.
 It has the feeling of a cohesive village with cobblestone streets, lovely homes, and a central clubhouse with a deluxe pool, a hot tub and a common kitchen and entertaining area.

 Situated along the mountains on the north side of western San Antonio are several private, gated communities that attract expat homeowners and families from Guadalajara in search of a vacation home.
 Vista Alegre and Cielo Vista are immediately next to each other and built by the same developer.
 Each offers a common pool, tennis courts and a club house, along with round-the-clock private security.
 They are within walking distance to numerous restaurants, a shopping mall and the Lakeside Little Theater.
 A little further east also along the mountainside is Chula Vista Norte, a more upscale private gated community complex with unique, beautiful homes – most with outstanding lake and mountain views.
-Just east of this development along the Libriemento is Mission Chula Vista, another upscale private gated community with pool and clubhouse.
+Just east of this development along the Libramiento is Mision Chula Vista, another upscale private gated community with pool and clubhouse.